 FORESHADOW: A Serial YA Anthology will be published monthly on this site for a single year starting in January 2019 and ending December 2019, and will feature stellar YA stories from established and emerging authors.
 Each issue will feature three stories, one of which will be from a new voice specially selected by a beloved author.
 Our debut issue, Issue Zero, will be published in summer 2018 to coincide with our fundraising campaign.

-We especially encourage submissions from underrepresented voices, including Indigenous and people of color; LGBTQIA+ and gender diverse writers; writers with disabilities; and religious, ethnic, and cultural minorities.
+We especially encourage submissions from underrepresented voices, including people of color and Indigenous writers; LGBTQIA+ and gender diverse writers; writers with disabilities; and religious, ethnic, and cultural minorities.

 Every issue of FORESHADOW will feature a short story from a “new voice”—a writer who is very early in their career, and this story will be selected and introduced by a beloved, established author.